auth0/docs/how-to-start.md

 If you have other connections turned on for your application, your **Auth0 Lock Widget** may look slightly different.

 Click on the "g+" button and log in with Google account credentials.
 If your authentication is successful, you'll be redirected to the jwt.io page, and the JASON Web Token created by Auth0 will be displayed for you.
+(Later we'll change the callback to redirect back to your own application but for now jwt.io is handy because it shows you the resulting token.)

 Note that whether you are prompted for credentials by the social provider depends on whether you still have an active session there.